 , and Kelty Cosmic Down

-Packed size is a function of down fill power, shell and insulation fabrics, and features.
+Packed size is how compressible a given model is, which is heavily influenced by down fill power or type of synthetic insulation, shell fabrics, and features.
 Higher quality down, lighter fabrics, and simple features create the most compressible bags.

-A more compressible bag is the better option, as it either gives us more room in our packs or lets us take a smaller, lighter weight pack for a given objective.
+Everyone wants a more compressible bag, as it either gives us more room in our packs, or lets us take a smaller, lighter weight pack for a given objective.

 The Spark III in the lightweight Black Diamond Betalight shelter on a trans-Sierra backpacking trip.
 The longer the trip, the more important weight and packed size becomes.